scc365/p4-tutorial-solution/exercise1/README.md

 2. You can now access the Mininet command prompt with the command `make mn-cli`.
    Try to ping between hosts in the topology:

    ```bash
    mininet> h1 ping h2
    mininet> pingall
    ```

 3. Press Ctrl+D leave to detach from the Mininet command line.
 Then, to stop
    mininet:

    ```bash
    make stop
    ```

    And to delete all pcaps, build files, and logs:

    ```bash
    make clean
    ```

 The ping failed because each switch is programmed according to `main.p4`, which drops all packets on arrival.
-Your job is to extend this file so it forwards packets.
+Your job is to extend this file, so it forwards packets.

 ### A note about the control plane